 Amid Pandemic, Digital Platforms are Salvation for Many New and Small Businesses

-The severity of the 2020 storm has been truly unprecedented.
-Between February and April, the number of active U.S. businesses plummeted by 3.3 million, or 22 percent, the largest drop ever, including 17 percent of white-owned businesses, 26 percent of Asian-owned businesses, 32 percent of Hispanic-owned businesses, and a staggering 41 percent of Black-owned businesses.
+The severity of the 2020 storm and its impact on new and small businesses was truly unprecedented.
+Between February and April, the number of active businesses in the United States plummeted by 3.3 million, or 22 percent, the largest drop ever – including 17 percent of white-owned businesses, 26 percent of Asian-owned businesses, 32 percent of Hispanic-owned businesses, and a staggering 41 percent of Black-owned businesses.

-Forced by local restrictions to limit foot traffic in stores, or to close physical locations entirely, businesses have increasingly turned to online platforms like Facebook, Ebay, and Amazon to open digital storefronts, social media sites like Instagram and Twitter to market to customers, and digital payment tools like PayPal, Venmo, and Square to facilitate sales.
+Forced by local restrictions to limit foot traffic in stores, or to close physical locations entirely, businesses have increasingly turned to online platforms like Facebook, Ebay, and Amazon to open digital storefronts, social media sites like Instagram and Twitter to market to customers, video conferencing platforms like Zoom and Microsoft Teams to interact with suppliers and pitch potential investors, and digital payment tools like PayPal, Venmo, and Square to facilitate sales.

 The trend toward the digitalization of business has been underway for years, but Covid has dramatically accelerated the shift – in large part because of the warm embrace by the American consumer.
-According to a recent analysis by consulting firm McKinsey & Co., the pandemic has compressed into three months the adoption of e-commerce by customers that would have otherwise taken 10 years, with three out of four Americans having tried a new shopping method due to the coronavirus.
+According to a recent analysis by consulting firm McKinsey & Co., the pandemic compressed into months the adoption of e-commerce by customers that would have otherwise taken 10 years, with three out of four Americans having tried a new shopping method due to the coronavirus.

 And such trends are likely to persist.
 Speaking at a European Central Bank forum on November 12th, Federal Reserve Board Chairman Jerome Powell said: “We’re not going back to the same economy.
 We’re recovering, but to a different economy – one that is more leveraged to technology…I think you’ll see more telework.
 You’ll probably see an acceleration of automation.
 All of that was in the process of happening, but you’re going to see much more of it.”

 Christopher Mims, technology columnist at The Wall Street Journal, agrees.
-Citing four powerful sustaining forces of pandemic changes to commerce – huge investment by businesses in the infrastructure needed to deliver goods and services to homes quickly and efficiently, investments by households in technologies to keep their families safe, accelerated adoption of e-commerce by consumers, and the re-deployment of hundreds of thousands of American workers from on-site retail jobs – Mims concludes “the stay-at-home economy is here to stay.”
+Citing four powerful sustaining forces of pandemic-related changes to commerce – huge investment by businesses in the infrastructure needed to deliver goods and services to homes quickly and efficiently, investments by households in technologies to keep their families safe, accelerated adoption of e-commerce by consumers, and the re-deployment of hundreds of thousands of American workers from on-site retail jobs – Mims concludes “the stay-at-home economy is here to stay.”

 In the Mobiquity survey, 9 in 10 baby boomer respondents said they will continue to use remote e-commerce technologies even after the pandemic ends.

-Given this reality, digital platform storefronts and sophisticated e-commerce capability are no longer novelty complements to businesses’ principal identity, but rather are increasingly core operations.
+Given this reality, digital platform storefronts and sophisticated e-commerce capability are no longer novelty complements to businesses’ principal identity, they are core operations.
 According to a recent survey by Visa, more than 80 percent of consumers indicated that digital tools such as a user-friendly website or online loyalty program are motivating factors when deciding where to shop.
 In addition, 61 percent of respondents said they plan to increase their online purchases over the next five years, while 78 percent plan to maintain or decrease their in-store purchases.

 Covid-19 has accelerated the shift to technology-powered e-commerce by at least a decade, significantly altering the nature and operation of the U.S. economy and the competitive requirements of business success.
-As a result, America’s post-Covid economic recovery depends in large part on new and small businesses operating, growing, and thriving online.
+As a result, America’s post-Covid economic recovery depends in large part on new and small businesses operating, selling, growing, and thriving online.